uay/uay-react-tailwind-gantt/docs/Guidelines.md

 ## Prefer type (with readonly) over interface

-We prefer types to interfaces when defining object structures.
+We prefer types over when defining object structures.
 In addition, we always want to use readonly.
 (See `Read-only by default`)

 **Preferred**: